rr2526/alzheimers-gwas-pipeline/README.md

 | 0.15                  | 0.0945 (SE 0.0151)  | 0.0852 (SE 0.0131) |
 | 0.20                  | 0.1032 (SE 0.0165)  | 0.093 (SE 0.0143)  |

-Both models the intercept was near 1 (1.0302 full; 1.0253 no-APOE), indicating that inflation is driven predominantly by polygenic signal rather than confounding.
+In both models the intercept was near 1 (1.0302 full; 1.0253 no-APOE), indicating that inflation is driven predominantly by polygenic signal rather than confounding.
 Excluding the APOE locus produced a modest decrease in liability-scale heritability across all prevalence values — so while APOE contributes substantially to Alzheimer's disease risk, a large proportion of common-variant heritability is attributable to loci elsewhere in the genome.

 ### Graphs
 **Manhattan and QQ plots on the full data**